CDPTechnologies/I2CIOServerArduino/README.md

 # Instructions for the Arduino project files:
 In the folder I2CServoSlave you can find a file "I2CServoSlave.ino".
-THis file can be opened and uploaded to the arduino using the Arduino IDE.
+This file can be opened and uploaded to the arduino using the Arduino IDE.

 # Setting up I2C and SSH on Raspberry Pi: